What are the recommended internet settings?

 - Requirement: <10ms, jitter close to 0ms is ideal, but it should not exceed 10ms.

-The percentage of packets (audio) lost while traveling from Point A (phone) to Point B (Jive Cloud).
+The percentage of packets (audio) lost while traveling from Point A (phone) to Point B (the GoToConnect cloud).
 If packets are lost, audio will be dropped and the sound quality will be compromised.

 - Requirement: <0.5%